-Currently, an additional principal structure on a lot is only allowed with a conditional use permit, even if the use of the structure is permitted by right in the zoning district.
-The proposed change would allow an additional principal use on a lot as long as the additional use is permitted by right.
-If the additional use requires a conditional or special use permit, then a conditional use permit will still be required.
+Currently, an additional principal structure on a lot is only allowed with a Conditional Use Permit (CUP), even if the use of the structure is permitted by right in the zoning district.
+The proposed changes would allow an additional principal use on a lot as long as the use is permitted by right in the district.